Do You Need an EPC to Sell Your House?

 In order to sell or rent any property, with only a few exceptions, an EPC (Energy Performance Certificate) must have been applied for.
 These remain valid for 10 years from the date of the initial survey.

-If you don’t have your EPC from when you bought or started renting your property, you will need to ask your agent or conveyancer for it, as they should be able to obtain it from the national EPC register.
+If you don’t have your EPC from when you bought or started renting your property, you will need to ask your agent or conveyancer to obtain it from the national EPC register.

-In the case that your EPC is outdated, commissioning a new EPC is relatively inexpensive, often costing between £50 and £100.
+If your EPC is outdated, commissioning a new one is relatively inexpensive, often costing between £50 and £100.

 What do EPC ratings mean?

-EPCs provide information about a property’s energy usage and the typical costs involved.
+EPCs provide information about a property’s energy use and typical costs.

-They have a rating system from A-G, with A being the most efficient and G being the least efficient.
-Property ratings of C and above are generally considered to be energy efficient; however, the average rating of properties in the UK is a D rating.
+They have a rating system from A to G, with A being the most efficient and G the least efficient.
+Property ratings of C and above are generally considered energy efficient; however, the average rating in the UK is D.

 Anything below a D rating means the property has an increased carbon footprint and will more than likely result in elevated energy costs for the property owner.